About this day

 Game Theory Karen Page, University College London

-Game Theory is a mathematical description of strategic interactions between individuals.
 How should you behave to win as much as possible when your opponent wants to do the same?
-It has been applied to understanding many different areas of behaviour, ranging from war to finding a mate!
+Game theory has been applied to understanding many different areas of behaviour, ranging from war to finding a mate!
 Karen will explore some example games and their real-world relevance, as well as introducing her work in evolutionary game theory.

 About Karen Page